 • Don’t apply any fertiliser until you've read the directions carefully.

-• Don’t try to apply one or two year’s supply of fertiliser at one time.
-It's far better to provide little and often; trying to get fast growth by a heavy application is a recipe for plant failure.
+• Don’t try to apply one or two year’s supply of fertiliser at one time to speed up growth.
+It's far better to provide little and often; a heavy application will do more harm than good.

 • Don’t fertilise into dry soils.
-To avoid damage to roots, make sure that the soil is moist by soaking before and after the application.
+To avoid damage to roots, make sure that the soil is moist, by soaking it before and after the application.

 • Don’t apply fertiliser to a lawn and then forget to water it in thoroughly, especially in hot weather.
-It's inevitable that leaf burn will occur after careless fertilising on lawns.
+It's inevitable that leaf burn will occur in this situation, with pretty disastrous results.

 • Don’t fertilise ferns and other delicate plants with strong fertilisers.
-Use organic based fertilisers, such as fish emulsion and blood and bone.
+Use gentle organic based fertilisers, such as fish emulsion or blood and bone.

-• Don’t continually fertilise lawns with sulphate of ammonia, as it encourages excessive top growth - but reduces root development and eventually makes a weaker lawn.
-It can also alter the soil pH level towards acid conditions.
-Apply sulphate of ammonia occasionally, supplementing with follow up applications of a complete lawn food, like Yates Dynamic Lifter Lawn Food.
+• Don’t regularly fertilise lawns with sulphate of ammonia, as it encourages excessive top growth - but it reduces root development and eventually creates a weaker lawn.
+It also alters the soil pH level towards acid conditions.
+Apply sulphate of ammonia only occasionally, supplementing with follow-up applications of a complete lawn fertiliser, like Yates Dynamic Lifter Lawn Food.

 More Garden Advice